Alishan Itinerary – 2 to 3 Days in Alishan, Taiwan Guide

 Alishan National Recreation Forest Taiwan itinerary

-We’ve done a few day-trips to Alishan but recently in early 2025, we spent several nights staying in Alishan Forest National Park, so we could see the famous Alishan sunrise, visit nearby tea-plantations in Shizhuo and tackle the forest trails.
+Weโ€™ve done a few day-trips to Alishan over the years but most recently, we spent several nights staying in Alishan Forest National Park, so we could see the famous Alishan sunrise, visit nearby tea-plantations in Shizhuo and tackle the forest trails.

 From where to stay to suggested things to do, here is our Alishan itinerary and how to spend two or three days in Alishan itself.